Life Onshore and Offshore

 Fresh food is regularly delivered to the installation by supply boat or helicopter, so things like fruit and salad are readily available.

-Bet you didn't think their would be chef's in the oil and gas industry?
+Bet you didn't think that there would be chef's in the oil and gas industry?
 Each offshore installation has a team of kitchen staff on board to prepare meals for the offshore workforce - and most would agree, it's a very important role!

 Generally speaking holiday entitlement is included in the time off.
 However, different companies have different arrangements, so you should check at the time you apply.